abdelrahmanahmed/fly365-challenge/README.md

 # Testing
 - i used Enzyme to test UI functionalities along with Jest.
-- to run unit tests with coverage
+- to run unit tests
 ```
 npm test
 ```